Splunk® Cloud Services

 Conversion functions

-The following list contains the functions that you can use to mask IP addresses and convert numbers to strings and strings to numbers.
+The following list contains the SPL2 functions that you can use to mask IP addresses, build string values based on specified formats and arguments, and convert values from one data type to another.

-For information about using string and numeric fields in functions, and nesting functions, see Overview of SPL2 eval functions.
+For information about nesting functions and using string and numeric fields in functions, see Overview of SPL2 eval functions.

 ipmask(<mask>,<ip>)